migillett/Apex-Shorts-Automator/README.md

 ## Notes
 For best results, use a 500 x 500 pixel transparent PNG for your watermark.

 This program has not been tested using footage that is not 1920x1080.
 If you use alternative aspect ratios, your mileage may vary.
+I've added support for 16x10 aspect ratios in the last update, but it assumes it's still 1920x1080 with black bars on the side.